theupshift/chrdev/posts/2020-04-24-Resuming-Elixir-by-self-hosting-plausible-analytics.md

 image: /assets/images/posts/elixir/elixir.png
 ---

-As soon as Elixir was released a few years ago, I got into it and started learning and building things with of it.
-Still at the very beginning
+As soon as Elixir was released a few years ago, I got into it and started learning and building things with it.

 Thanks to the help of some [dear](https://twitter.com/pdincau) [colleagues](https://twitter.com/joebew42) I had the opportunity to get valuable feedback and learn even more concepts about GenServers, the BEAM virtual machine, ETS and Erlang+Elixir in general.